-optimizationBenchmarking.org is the successor project of our TSP Suite.
+optimizationBenchmarking.org was the successor project of our TSP Suite.
 It is a software for rigorously analyzing and comparing the performance of arbitrary combinatorial and numerical optimization algorithms (or machine learning algorithms) implemented in arbitrary programming languages on arbitrary optimization problems.
-This tool can do more than drawing nice diagrams over your full experimental data or over groups of your data: It combines several machine learning techniques to a deep learning approach, which can actually find the reasons for algorithm behaviors and problem hardness.
+This tool can do more than drawing nice diagrams over your full experimental data or over groups of your data: It combines several machine learning techniques to find the reasons for algorithm behaviors and problem hardness.
 It generates reports which contain basic statistics and nice diagrams in HTML and LaTeX (also compiled to PDF and ready for re-use in your publications) or exports the data into formats which can be loaded by MatLab, R, etc. Our goal is to provide one central tool which can

 - support researchers in optimization and machine learning to fully understand their algorithms and optimization/machine learning problems in order to develop better and more robust algorithms, as well as

 - support the practitioner in an application field to understand which optimization/machine learning methods work best for her particular needs.

 Although we are currently developing this open source software, you can already use an alpha version, either as Java program or as a Docker container which does not require any additional installation or software.
 Both versions provide a browser-based graphical user interface (GUI) and do not require any programming skills from your side.
 The software allows you to download several example experiments and evaluator setups from the GUI and also provides extensive help on how to use it.